ascv/HyperLogLog/README.md

-The HyperLogLog algorithm provies a space efficient means to estimate the cardinality of extraordinarily large data sets.
+The HyperLogLog algorithm provides a space efficient means to estimate the cardinality of extraordinarily large data sets.
 This module provides an implementation, written in C, for python 2.7.3 or python 3.x.